ATTENTION: We’ve got a real opportunity here

-Galveston has 11 shuttles running on a daily basis and operates 7 days per week.
+Galveston has 11 shuttles running daily and operates 7 days per week.
 Besides the cruise ship circuit, they have a contract with Shriners Children’s Hospital.
 They now drive families of burn victims wherever they need to go around town and shuttled the displaced refugees when they arrived from Guatemala.

 You probably wouldn’t guess that Charles is a war veteran.
 He joined the Navy as a CB “Sea Bees” in the construction Battalion when he was 30 years old and immediately became a student instructor with his background in computer science.
 As Charles says, he actually had more experience than his instructors.
-He was originally there for surveying but his computer skills quickly took over.
+He was originally there for surveying, but his computer skills quickly took over.

 Charles understood databases and was so skilled at manipulating them that he decided to revolution the system.
 As Charles puts it, he could find “the right person, at the right place, at the right time.”
 He could run reports in the system that no one else knew how to run.
 Being handy with software and reports has certainly served as a handy skill in his business toolkit.